 - c.
 Nothing in this section requires a public or private Sports Program or field/court/area to open. - 31.
-Structured Events at Venues.
-This section applies to structured events at venues (e.g., convention centers, banquet rooms, etc.) for industry and education purposes a.
-General conditions i.
+Structured static events at venues.
+This section applies to structured events at venues (e.g., convention centers, banquet rooms, etc.) for industry and education purposes ("Structured Events").
+Structured Events may take place under the following conditions: - a.
+General conditions - i.
 Static events only.
 Only static events are allowed under this section.
 Static events are those in which attendees reserve a seat, attend the seated event, and leave.
 Examples of static events include business/educational seminars, business meetings, and graduations.